 In Figure 11 we show the performance of the predictors on a BC LAN trace.
 As the trace is only 1700 seconds long, we have chosen 12 different bin sizes, ranging from 0.0078125 second to 16 seconds, doubling at each step.
 The predictability here is not as good as for the AUCKLAND traces, although it is much better than for the NLANR traces.
 All of the BC traces behave similarly.
-ARIMA models are the clear winner for these traces.
+ARIMA models are the clear winners for these traces.
+Again, we do not necessarily see a monotonic increase in predictability with increasing smoothing.
+The nonlinear MANAGED AR(32) works much better than its linear AR(32) counterpart at coarse granularities, but other linear models do just as well.